-Sometimes the cause is not known.
-Some causes are:
+The cause is not always known.
+Some causes may be:

 - Stimulation of the breast from things like breast exams and clothing that rubs against them